-We are here to encourage you and provide any feedback.
+Remember, we are here to encourage you and provide any feedback.
 If you're like me, often it's fellow collaborators that help me polish my ideas to a glossy sheen.

-Don't lose your MOMENTUM: Post it now and keep that train moving!
+Again, I'm going to reward you all year long, so don't lose your MOMENTUM: Post it now and keep that train moving!